 LARGER PROFESSIONAL BRAND NEW CAMERAS:

-WANT TO GO ALL OUT? 😉 HERE ARE SOME OF MY FAVORITE BRAND NEW CAMERAS in order of most expensive to least:
+Are you thinking about becoming a professional photographer?
+HERE ARE SOME OF MY FAVORITE BRAND NEW CAMERAS in order of most expensive to least:

 Canon EOS-1DX Mark II – Have a big budget and price is no object?
 Without going into super complicated Hasselblad’s or Phase One camera bodies – Here’s your camera, friend.
 Canon’s top of the line EOS-1DX Mark II.
 This bad boy can shoot 60 FRAMES PER SECOND.
 Yep.
 You heard me right.
 It’s the best for fast action and can also pull a 8.8MP screen grab (whhhhhaaaa?!!!)
 Don’t know what that means?
 Well just trust me- you will be the envy of your friends (and pro photographers) when you walk in with this camera over your shoulder.
 And it will shoot some amazing photos.